CardiacModelling/R56Q-modelling/README.md

 ***"The hERG channel activator, RPR260243, reduces arrhythmogenicity of the R56Q LQTS mutation by enhancing repolarizing drive in the refractory period"*** (Currently under review).
 Kemp, J. M., Whittaker, D. G., Venkateshappa, R., Pang, Z., Johal, R., Sergeev, V., Tibbits, G. F., Mirams, G. R., Claydon, T. W.

 ## Prerequisites
+The instructions in this Section assume that you are using a Linux distribution with `python3` and `virutalenv` installed.
+For example, if you are using Ubuntu 20.04.1 LTS, running the command ```sudo apt update``` followed by ```sudo apt install virtualenv python3``` will install these packages.

-The codes in this repository use Python 3.
-It is recommended to install libraries and run scripts in a virtual environment to avoid version conflicts between different projects.
-In order to do this, follow these steps:
+It is recommended to install libraries and run this repository's scripts in a virtual environment to avoid version conflicts between different projects.
+To create such a virtual environment open a terminal and do the following:
+- Clone the repository (for example, by using git clone https://github.com/CardiacModelling/R56Q-Modelling)
-- git clone the repository
+- Type `cd R56Q-Modelling` to navigate inside the repository
-- Set up a virtual environment using `virtualenv venv` or if you have both Python 2 and 3: `virtualenv --python=python3 venv`.
-If that doesn't work you may need to install virtualenv first: `pip install virtualenv`
+- Set up a virtual environment using `virtualenv --python=python3 venv`.
 - Activate the virtual environment using `source venv/bin/activate`.
-Simply type `deactivate` to exit the virtual environment at the end of a session.
 - Install the required packages by typing `pip install -r requirements.txt`

+When you are finished working with the repository, type `deactivate` to exit the virtual environment.
+The virtual environment can be used again with the `activate` command as shown above.

 ## Protocols and data